DataDog/documentation/content/graphing/dashboards/shared_graph.md

 {{< img src="graphing/dashboards/shared_graph/embedded_graphs.png" alt="Embedded graph" responsive="true" popup="true" style="width:75%;">}}

 ### Revoking a Screenboard

 To revoke a shared ScreenBoard:

 1. Navigate to the Dashboard List.
-2. Select the ScreenBoard you want to revoke access to.
+2. Select the Screenboard you want to revoke access to.
-3. Click on the cog to edit it .
+3. Click on the cog to edit it.
 4. Click **Revoke public URL**.

 ## API